Digital Speech and Debate e Championship

 My history in the activity includes competing in parliamentary debate and extemp, coaching and judging a lot of extemp, PF, LD and some other IEs, policy and congress along the way.
 I've coached both champs and people who are lucky to win rounds, and respect both.
 I coached at Milton Academy, Newton South HS and Lexington HS in that order.

-Policy & LD: I'm not active but do regularly watch debates.
+Policy & LD: I'm not active but do regularly see debates.
 I'm OK with your speed but not topic specific jargon.
 Be slower for tags and author names.
 If you're losing me I'll say clear a couple times, but eventually will give up flowing and you won't like what happens next.
 I won't lean on the docs to catch up and have zero shame in saying "I didn't get it so I didn't vote for it."
-If I don't understand it until the 2N/2AR I consider it new in the 2.
+If I don't understand it until the 2N/2AR I consider it new.

 LD: I did a lot of LD in the late 90s until the mid 2000s, then mostly stopped, then started again at Lex and coached them for about eight years.
 So I'm comfy with both older-school framework debates and the LARP/policy arguments my kids mostly ran.